Culture

 Esteban Chaves

 Esteban came to cycling through duathlon as a young teenager.
 His dad registered him for the race and lent him a bike.
 For Esteban, it was love at first ride.
 He bought a bike shortly thereafter and hasn’t looked back.
-Today, the Colombian is one of the strongest riders in the peloton.
-His racing victories include Il Lombardia, the Giro dell’Emilia, three Giro d’Italia stages, two Vuelta a España stages, and most recently a stage at the 2021 Volta Ciclista a Catalunya.
+Today, the Colombian is one of the most respected climbers in the peloton.
+His racing victories include the Colombian road national championship, Il Lombardia, the Giro dell’Emilia, three Giro d’Italia stages, two Vuelta a España stages, and a stage at the 2021 Volta Ciclista a Catalunya.

 While his results are impressive, Esteban has overcome hardships in his career.
 As a 22-year-old, he had a crash that nearly ended his career before he even signed his first WorldTour contract.
 Then in 2018, he was diagnosed with Epstein-Barr virus and chronic sinusitis.
 Throughout it all, Esteban maintained his warrior spirit and his signature smile.

-Riding is about more than racing and achieving results for the Colombian, who is now in his second season with our team.
+Riding is about more than racing and achieving results for the Colombian who has been a pro for over a decade.
 In 2016, he began FUN Chaves, an organization that uses bikes as tools to help children in Colombia realize their dreams.
 For him, his career as a professional cyclist is proof that dreams do come true and he hopes to inspire others to follow their passions.